networknt/light-doc/content/en/tutorial/eventuate/developer/eventuate-dev.md

 - DevOps guy that need to install above software package into official environments including production.

-- Hardcore developer that don't want to install Docker and want fully control of each component so that they can debug into them with configuration changes at ease.
+- Hardcore developer that doesn't want to install Docker and wants fully control of each component so that they can debug into them with configuration changes at ease.

-The light-eventuate-4j event sourcing/CQRS framework build on event store which used to save and dispatch events for subscribing microservices.
+The light-eventuate-4j event sourcing/CQRS framework builds on the event store which is used to save and dispatch events for subscribing microservices.

-The event store is build upon the database Mysql (Postgres and Oracle in the future) and distributed stream system (Kafka).
+The event store is built upon the database Mysql (Postgres and Oracle in the future) and distributed stream system (Kafka).
 Zookeeper is require to run Kafka cluster.
 For the local environment without Docker, please follow below steps to setup the infrastructure components.